“We shall be friends to those

 “Why continue to waste precious energy?
 Why would you give him that satisfaction?
 It seems to me that you are responsible to yourself for releasing him from your life.”

-To a traumatized person, words like these are completely meaningless, empty and cold-hearted, and lacking in kindness and empathy.
-They invalidate the victim’s trauma by suggesting he or she just forgets about it, just somehow lets it go, as if that should be an easy thing for them to do.
+To a traumatized person, words like these are completely meaningless, empty and lacking in kindness and empathy.
+They invalidate the victim’s trauma by suggesting he or she should simply forget the whole thing, just let it go, as if it should be an easy thing to do.

 Our culture has been so permeated by new-age and pop-psychology junk that invalidation has unfortunately become the norm.
 Many people can’t think of original things to say during a crisis.
 Someone hears something, and ding! a new-age pop-psych platitude pops out of their mouth without any thought or care behind it, just like a Pop Tart pops out of a toaster, mechanically and devoid of any nourishment.
 Empty calories, empty words.
 Junk food for the soul.